stuartcorney/Manuscript/README.md

 Hi All,

-There is for the manuscript.
+There are the manuscript and figures used in the manuscript.

 Cheers,
 Ziliang